—publishing your story

 We experience plenty of things during our lifetime, and some of them heavily impact our becoming.
 It can be a holiday made on the other side of the world, an introspection about our professional path, a chronic illness that affects our lives, and so on.
 Each of these endeavors helps us become a better version of ourselves—a better mom, son, grandfather, employee, citizen, leader, you-name-it.

 The first thing is to choose a piece of your life that obliged you to push the boundaries and overcome a difficult challenge.

-Share your suggestions with me, and we’ll decide together which one fits best with the promise we’re making towards our members.
+Share your suggestions with me by sending me an email at email@example.com, and we’ll decide together which one fits best with the promise we’re making towards our members.

 2. Write the first draft